noahsw/activity-lens/README.txt

   python analyze-screen-captures.py
   ```

+3. Paste the output of screen_captures_ocr.json into ChatGPT o3 and ask it to summarize my computer activity.

 ## Reset Options

 The `reset-analysis.py` script allows you to selectively remove analysis data to reprocess specific parts of the pipeline: